contextgarden/not-so-short-introduction-to-context/README.md

 authorisation in writing.

 It is not a totally free licence since it does not allow it to be marketed in paper form.
-The point is to pevent some "smartass" from publishing this document as a book.
+The point is to prevent some "smartass" from publishing this document as a book.
 However, apart from this restriction, I believe that the licence continues to reflect quite well the spirit of the FDL licence, in considerably less space.